BYOK AI gateway · cache-first routing

 The behavioral contract — what never changes underneath you:

-• — We never downgrade a model behind your back.
-Every routing and cache decision is visible at /v1/trace, not buried.
+X-SlashSpend-Degraded. - — Don't downgrade.
+Every routing and cache decision is visible at

 Every request leaves a receipt